P2i91/Earthquake-Damage-Grade-prediction_linear-interpolation/README.md

 # Earthquake-Induced Damage Grade Prediction

-This repository contains the code and dataset used in developing an optimal machine learning model for predicting earthquake-induced damage grades (ranging from 0 to 4) based on data from the 2015 Nepal (Gorkha) Earthquake.
+This repository contains the code and dataset used in identifying an optimal machine learning model for predicting earthquake-induced damage grades (ranging from 0 to 4) based on data from the 2015 Nepal (Gorkha) Earthquake.
 The project aims to provide accurate predictions of building damage, assisting in post-disaster assessments and future risk management.

 ## Key Features